cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ObjectsApi.md

 id = 1 # int | Specifies the id of the Object.
-body = CommonObjectActionRequeste14b183831254c12Ba17D31a545f0cc3(
-        environment="kVMware",
-    ) # CommonObjectActionRequeste14b183831254c12Ba17D31a545f0cc3 | Specifies the parameters to perform an action on an object.
+body = ObjectActionRequest() # ObjectActionRequest | Specifies the parameters to perform an action on an object. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Perform an action on an object.
 	client.objects.perform_action_on_object(id, body)
+except ApiException as e:
+	print("Exception when calling ObjectsApi->perform_action_on_object: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Perform an action on an object.
+	client.objects.perform_action_on_object(id, body, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling ObjectsApi->perform_action_on_object: %s\n" % e)
 ```